Avanade/NTangle/docs/SqlServer.md

 In addition to the primary sidecar behavior, the [`XxxOrchestrator`](../samples/SqlServerSidecarDemo/SqlServerSidecarDemo.Publisher/Data/Generated/ContactOrchestrator.cs) can be explicitly executed (`ExecuteExplicitAsync`) for a specified set of primary keys bypassing CDC and batch tracking.

 This is useful for scenarios:
-a) Where a specific set of records need to be reprocessed or where the CDC data has been lost;
+- Where a specific set of records need to be reprocessed or where the CDC data has been lost;
-b) As a one-off operation to perform an initial load of data to be published;
+- As a one-off operation to perform an initial load of data to be published;
-c) Alternate triggering where _nTangle_ CDC is not permissable (i.e. using Debezium, etc) to get the best of both worlds, being an external trigger and leveraging the entity-based publishing.
+- Alternate triggering where _nTangle_ CDC is not permissable (i.e. using Debezium, etc) to get the best of both worlds, being an external trigger and leveraging the entity-based publishing.

 The hosting of the `XxxOrchestrator` to enable explicit execution is the responsibility of the developer; i.e. nothing is generated to support.